Best CBD Products For SleepingTyler Zaga

 What Is CBD?

 CBD is cannabidiol, a compound from the cannabis plant.
-Hemp and marijuana are the two species of the cannabis plant.
+Hemp and marijuana are the two species of cannabis plant.
 One of the only essential differences between the two is that hemp features a much higher percentage of CBD while marijuana contains a much higher amount of THC (tetrahydrocannabinol—the compound that makes an individual high).
 Though many CBD sleeping products contain 3% THC, these products don’t make anyone high.
 CBD doesn’t cause a high and has been shown to scale back the psychoactive effects of THC.

 CBD interacts with your endocannabinoid system (ECS).
-Researchers still don’t understand precisely how CBD works with ECS receptors, but the ECS plays roles in many systemic functions within the body, including sleep, mood, appetite, memory, reproduction, and fertility.
+Researchers still don’t understand precisely how CBD works with ECS receptors, but the ECS plays role in many systemic functions within the body, including sleep, mood, appetite, memory, reproduction, and fertility.

 How Do CBD And Cannabinoids Work?

 The body produces endocannabinoids, which are neurotransmitters that bind to cannabinoid receptors in your nervous system.
 Studies have shown that CBD can help to alleviate chronic pain by influencing the function of the endocannabinoid receptor, decreasing swelling, and interacting with neurotransmitters.

 The Endocannabinoid System And Sleep